-We are a not for profit day surgery.
-We specialise in providing a facility that focuses on eye and eyelid surgery.
-We are part of the Sight for Life Foundation, which also includes the Sight for Life Foundation Training and Research Laboratory.
+We are a not for profit day surgery, specialising in providing a facility that focuses on eye and eyelid surgery.
+As part of the Sight for Life Foundation, which also includes the Sight for Life Foundation Training and Research Laboratory.
 Although we are based in the Sydney Eye Hospital, we are a separate organisation.

 We understand that you might be feeling anxious or worried about your upcoming surgery.
-Please be assured that we have an excellent team that perform these operations regularly and we are experts.
+Please be assured that we have an excellent team that perform these surgeries regularly.